Table of Contents

 - Product review manipulation is not tolerated by Amazon.
 This means that you shouldn’t review any of your products nor leave any review on one of your competitors.
 The same applies to your employees and family members.

 - You shouldn’t ask a customer to remove or change his/her review.
-However, you can comment on a review publicly provided that you have complied with the Amazon community rules and guidelines.
+However, you can try to address the customer’s concern and in most cases, they will adjust the review by themselves.

 - You should also never divert any negative reviews while allowing positive reviews to get sent to Amazon.
 For example, a comment such as “If you’re satisfied with our product, please don’t forget to leave a review on our Amazon page!
 If not, kindly reply so we can settle it right away”.
 Such an example is not allowed as it’s a violation of the Amazon review guidelines.